saopicc/killMS/README.md

 make
 ```

+Then make sure the killMS main directory is on your PYTHONPATH and the
+Scripts directory is on your PATH.

 # Main programs you'll need for DDE calibration and imaging

 * killMS.py -> Does DDE calibration using the LM (CohJones) or the Kalman filter (KAFCA)